-Andrew Yang having fun, but Democrat’s message is serious.
+Andrew Yang having fun, but Democrat’s message is serious

 Yang is on the bubble to qualify for this month’s debate after appearing in the first five.
 He has hovered in the low single digits in polling along with several candidates who trail former Vice President Joe Biden, Sens.
 Elizabeth Warren of Massachusetts and Bernie Sanders of Vermont and Mayor Pete Buttigieg of South Bend, Indiana.

 But what started out as overwhelmingly online fan base of predominantly male techie types has broadened its appeal.
 After initially self-funding, Yang raised $10 million in the third quarter.
-That’s more than most rivals, and said that “we are going to beat that by a mile” in the final three months of this year.
+That’s more than most rivals, and he said that “we are going to beat that by a mile” in the final three months of this year.

 His supporters, known as the Yang Gang, often say the other Democrats in the race to take on President Donald Trump aren’t speaking to them or their fears.
 Many of these backers are young people who say they don’t feel aligned with either party.